bruceravel/demeter/documentation/Athena/other/plugin.rst

 the data first, choose a name that comes early in the alphabetical sense.

-Right-clicking on an item in the registry posts the context menu shown in the figure above.
+Right-clicking :mark:`rightclick,..` on an item in the registry posts the context menu shown in the figure above.
 All such context menus have at least one item for reading the documentation contained in the plugin source code file.
 Some plugins, such as the one shown, also provide a way of configuring the behavior of the plugin.